jasonkneen/tn/README.md

 1. Install [TiNy](http://npmjs.org/package/tn) via [NPM](http://npmjs.org):

     ```
-    [sudo] npm install -g tn
+    sudo npm install -g tn --unsafe-perm
     ```

+    You need `--unsafe-perm` to allow TiNy to hook into the Titanium CLI.

-2. If for some reason hooking into the Titanium CLI failed, use the TiNY CLI for this:
+2. If for some reason hooking into the Titanium CLI still failed, use the TiNY CLI for this:

 	```
 	tn install